-We all love going to a local bakery to grab some freshly baked crescent rolls, but we guarantee that these homemade crescent rolls are equally delicious.
+We all love going to a local bakery to grab some freshly baked crescent rolls, but we guarantee that these easy homemade ones are equally delicious.
 This fluffy, buttery pastry is also a perfect afternoon snack, especially when paired with a cup of jasmine tea or brazilian coffee.
-In our case, we loved jam in crescent rolls.
-This jam filled crescent rolls recipe will give you a delicious snack that will satisfy your pasty-loving taste buds.
+This jam-filled crescent rolls recipe will give you a delicious snack that will satisfy your pasty-loving taste buds.

 Tips For Making Jam-filled Crescent Rolls

 Making bread may seem intimidating especially for beginners, but these jelly crescent rolls are surprisingly easy to make.
 No one can go wrong with making these delectable pastries, they are so simple that even children will have fun making them!
 Here are a couple of tips to guide you into making the best homemade crescent rolls:

 - Make your own dough.
 Although a ready-made crescent dough sheet works fine, you can make your own dough with this 30-minute freezer crescent rolls recipe, if you have the time.

 - Create a perfect crescent shape.
 Cut your dough to create several triangles.
 Start from the wide end, then roll each triangle up to the tip and form it into a crescent shape.
 Simple, right?

 - Make your own jam.
 In this recipe, we used a ready-to-use apricot jam, but you can try making our sweet and scrumptious peach jam recipe.
-You can use it to fill your crescent dough and make your dinners extra special.
+You can use it to fill your dough and make your dinners extra special.

 - Be careful not to overfill your dough as it can be difficult to roll them.
 When making jam filled crescent bread, you need to spread just enough filling onto the triangles before you roll them up.

 - Brush some butter on top for additional flavor.
-Brushing butter before you bake them adds a wonderfully sweet and buttery flavor to your homemade crescent rolls.
+Brushing butter before you bake them adds a wonderfully sweet and buttery flavor to your homemade rolls.

 - When placing your rolls on a baking sheet, make sure to leave at least two inches between each roll.
 They will puff up once they’re baked and the spaces will prevent them from sticking to each other.